Many prominent designers of our times are coming up with new interpretations of Vienna straw – one of the most classic textures for woven furniture.

-The Thonet chair (opened in a new window/tab) (No.14 Thonet chair to be precise) became so famous around 1859, when it was used to furnish a café in Vienna.
-From there, the chair was called the Vienna coffee house chair and its particular straw weaving pattern took the name of Vienna straw.
+The Thonet chair (opened in a new window/tab) (No.14 Thonet chair to be precise) became famous around 1859, when it was used to furnish a café in Vienna.
+From there, the chair started to be called Vienna coffee house chair.
+And its particular weaving pattern took the name of Vienna straw.

 Its natural Vienna straw seating creates a very interesting contrast with the black wood structure.
-And its curved profile seems a tribute to the iconic Thonet chair, that first introduced solid wood bending in the furniture industry.
+And its curved profile recalls the iconic Thonet chair, which first introduced solid wood bending in the furniture industry.

 Vienna straw in XXL version for the outdoor coffee tables Canasta, design Patricia Urquiola for B&B Italia.

-Designed by Studio Colonel for Serax, Straw is a beautiful pendant light fixture, where a modern metal cage blends perfectly with the earthy feeling of the woven Vienna straw shade.
+Designed by Studio Colonel for Serax, Straw is a beautiful pendant light fixture, where a modern metal cage blends with the earthy feeling of the woven Vienna straw shade.